RisticDjordje/health-and-fitness-tracking-app/README.md

 If an error occurs, the code rolls back the changes to the database to maintain data consistency.

-Added transactions to every insertion operation
+Added transactions to every insertion operation and extra try catches